xantari/PinCab.Configurator/readme.md

 15. Set Pinball FX2 / FX3 screen settings for Cabinet mode (need to ensure cabinet mode enabled first (must get code from Zen Studios))
 16. Additiona Validation:
 	a.
 Ensure Primary Monitor is Monitor 1, and is labeled the Playfield screen
+17. Autobackup registry keys and settings files whenever we write to them.
+Save to programs Backup folder.

 # Thank you!